Warda-Syeda/matlabMRICourse/part_one_understanding_data_structures.md

 DICOM images are identified by the extension '.dcm'.
 A DICOM file consists of 'Header' and 'Dataset'.

-The header consists of a 128 byte File Preamble, followed by a 4 byte DICOM prefix.
+The header consists of a 128 byte Preamble and a 4 byte DICOM prefix.

 The function 'dicominfo' reads in metadata of a DICOM file.

-Detailed information about DICOM metadata contents and how they are used can be found [here](http://au.mathworks.com/company/newsletters/articles/accessing-data-in-dicom-files.html)
+Detailed information about DICOM metadata  and how is can be used for certain tasks e.g. memory pre-allocation is [here].(http://au.mathworks.com/company/newsletters/articles/accessing-data-in-dicom-files.html) .

 Structures are a convenient way of grouping heterogeneous data together into a single entity.
 This allows for Managing heterogeneous data of different types and sizes efficiently.